awsdocs/amazon-ec2-user-guide/doc_source/ec2-best-practices.md

 **Resource management**
 + Use instance metadata and custom resource tags to track and identify your AWS resources\.
 For more information, see [Instance metadata and user data](ec2-instance-metadata.md) and [Tagging your Amazon EC2 resources](Using_Tags.md)\.
 + View your current limits for Amazon EC2\.
 Plan to request any limit increases in advance of the time that you'll need them\.
-For more information, see [Amazon EC2 Service Quotas](ec2-resource-limits.md)\.
+For more information, see [Amazon EC2 service quotas](ec2-resource-limits.md)\.

 **Backup and recovery**
 + Regularly back up your EBS volumes using [Amazon EBS snapshots](EBSSnapshots.md), and create an [Amazon Machine Image \(AMI\)](AMIs.md) from your instance to save the configuration as a template for launching future instances\.